Best Practices for Internship Postings - Know the Law

-Saint Mary's College of California Career Center, as a service to Saint Mary's students, reserves the right in its sole discretion to remove any job and internship postings or listings that are on its website.
+Saint Mary's College of California Career and Professional Development Services is a service to Saint Mary's students and reserves the right in its sole discretion to remove any job and internship postings or listings that are on its website.
 Removal may be for a variety of reasons, including but not limited to a response to student complaints or negative feedback about an organization or the quality of the positions posted, or where an organization's recruiting, hiring or employment practices are contrary to the interests and values of the Saint Mary's College community.

 At the request of the companies and organizations that regularly recruit at the College and/or post jobs with us, we are not able to post any jobs from third party agencies or recruiters.
 Thank you.